White-capped Albatross

 About the White-capped Albatross

 The White-capped Albatross belongs to the family Diomedeidae, within the order Procellariiformes.
-These birds typically live average 30 years, with a maximum recorded of 45 years..
+These birds typically live average 30 years with a max recorded of over 40 years.

 How to Identify a White-capped Albatross